 AVR programs must include funding to ensure all source agencies have the technological capacity necessary to collect adequate data on eligibility and to transmit that data securely to elections officials.
 Implementation plans for AVR should set ambitious but realistic timelines for making the technological advancements necessary for the type of fully automated voter registration described here, and states should invest in those upgrades accordingly.
 States should also invest in data collection and technological readiness at agencies beyond DMVs.
-If a state is only able to designate 1 or 2 agencies as source agencies, so that a broader set of agencies can participate over time, making the AVR program inclusive and equitable.
+If a state is only able to designate 1 or 2 agencies as source agencies when AVR is first implemented, it should work to upgrade systems across agencies, so that a broader set of agencies can participate over time, making the AVR program inclusive and equitable.